elatov/elatov.github.io/_posts/2013-06-15-migrate-from-libvirt-kvm-to-virtualbox.md

     f.close()

-It basically takes in one argument, the domain XML file to be converted, and produces a new file with &#8220;converted&#8221; appended to the original filename.
+It basically takes in one argument, the domain XML file to be converted, and produces a new file with "converted" appended to the original filename.
 Here is what I did to run the conversion:

     [elatov@klaptop vm1]$ ./dom2img.py kelatov_Win2k8-DC2.xml